-Post-transplant lymphoproliferative disorder (PTLD) has been broadly defined as a lymphoid proliferation or lymphoma that develops as a consequence of pharmacological immunosuppression following a solid organ or bone marrow transplantation [1].
+Post-transplant lymphoproliferative disorder (PTLD) has been broadly defined as a lymphoid proliferation or lymphoma that develops as a consequence of pharmacological immunosuppression following the solid organ or bone marrow transplantation [1].
 The histological subtypes of PTLD range from the early Epstein-Barr virus (EBV)-associated polymorphic lymphoid proliferation resembling infectious mononucleosis, to more aggressive EBV-positive or -negative monomorphic lymphomas of B-cell or less often T-cell origin.
-The majority of cases are EBV-associated, of B-cell original, and express the CD20 antigen.
+The majority of cases are EBV-associated, of B-cell original, and express CD20 antigen.
 The highest risk of developing PTLD is during the first year after transplant.
-In solid organ transplant recipients, the median time of onset of PTLD is about six months.
+In solid organ transplant recipients, the median time of onset of PTLD is about 6 months.
 The occurrence of the disease in this period is associated with administration of high-dose immunosuppressive agents, such as OKT3 and ATG.
 At this moment, it may be concluded that the total amount of immunosuppression including induction and rejection therapy rather than a single immunosuppressive maintenance agent is associated with an increased risk of PTLD [1-5].
 The risk of lymphoma depends on the type of allograft, and the highest incidence is reported in recipients of lung and intestinal transplants (5-20%).
 When speaking of solid organ transplants, the lowest incidence of PTLD (1-3%) was observed in renal allograft recipients.
 The strong variation of incidence rates is primarily associated with the differences in the intensity of immunosuppressive therapy during the early post-transplant period.
-Most cases of PTLD following a solid organ transplant are due to reactivation of EBV, which is latent in B-cells of 95% of the adult population, but in bone marrow transplant cases, EBV is usually acquired from the donor cells.
-In an immunocompetent host, EBV evokes a cellular immune response in which the proliferation of infected B-cells is controlled by CD4- and CD8-positive cytotoxic T-cells.
-In immunosuppressed patients, depletion of T-cells causes this mechanism to fail.
-Some 20% of PTLD were EBV-negative, whilst in renal transplant recipients the incidence rate reached as much as 50%.
-Generally, PTLD is considered an iatrogenic complication of immunosuppressive therapy (indispensable after transplantation of solid organs or bone marrow), which leads to a decrease in function of specific T-lymphocytes, thus resulting in un-
+Most cases of PTLD following solid organ transplant are due to reactivation of EBV, which is latent in B-cells of 95% of the adult population, but in bone marrow transplant cases, EBV is usually acquired from the donor cells.
+In an immunocompetent host, EBV evokes a cellular immune response in which the proliferation of infected B-cells is controlled by CD4and CD8-positive cytotoxic T-cells.
+In immunosuppressed patients, depletion of the T-cells causes this mechanism to fail.
+Some 20% of PTLD were EBV-negative; whilst in renal transplant recipients the incidence rate reached even 50%.
+Generally, PTLD is considered an iatrogenic complication of immunosuppressive therapy (indispensable after transplantation of solid organs or bone marrow), which leads to decrease in function of specific T-lymphocytes, thus resulting in uncontrolled proliferation of EBV-infected B-lymphocytes / cells.
+However, some EBV-negative PTLD forms were recorded, which typically tend to occur later after transplantation [6].